misk-jsd2/02-data-types/README.md

 <a name="lab2"></a>
 ## Homework: Madlibs (10 min)

-> **Note:** The Mad Libs homework exercise requires more advanced techniques, such as functions and DOM manipulation.
+[comment]: <> (> **Note:** The Mad Libs homework exercise requires more advanced techniques, such as functions and DOM manipulation.
 In this class, you should walk students through the starter code and explain the goals of the exercise **but let them know that they will not yet have the skills to complete it**.
-The due date for the exercise should be set for some point after Lesson 6 (Intro to the DOM and jQuery).
+The due date for the exercise should be set for some point after Lesson 6 &#40;Intro to the DOM and jQuery&#41;.
 The idea is to give students a preview of what the first assignment will entail.
 If students would like to read about and practice more advanced topics before lesson 6, they should feel free to do so.
-[Instructions for students](starter-code/madlib-with-loops/instructions.md) are provided along with the starter code.
+[Instructions for students]&#40;starter-code/madlib-with-loops/instructions.md&#41; are provided along with the starter code.)

 For this assignment, you'll create your own Startup Generator app.
 Open the files in the [madlib with loops folder](starter-code/madlib-with-loops) and start by reading the "instructions.md" file.
 You'll learn how to use helper methods and for loops.
 We have provided some starter code; while we haven't covered functions and DOM manipulation yet, this is a good chance for you to challenge yourself and get a head start on these topics.